Links on Android Authority may earn us a commission. Learn more.

 Arguably the brightest star in Google’s hardware portfolio has been the Google Nest ecosystem of products that has been carrying the torch forward.
 Yet even there, Google hasn’t really committed to expanding use cases.
 You just have to take a quick look at the diversity of Amazon’s first-party portfolio of Alexa-powered products to see just how far behind Google is in establishing itself as a leading-edge hardware player.

 It’s encouraging that there is at least a degree of cohesion between the Pixel and Nest teams.
 There’s a semblance of uniformity to design languages and Google building-in direct access controls for smart home equipment on Android 11 shows that the company is willing to create synergy between its verticals.
+The company has only improved on that with Android 12, and the upcoming Android 13.

 Nearby Sharing is shaping up to be a viable alternative to Apple’s Airdrop which would finally allow you to easily share files between any platform running the Chrome browser and an Android phone.
 Of course, it remains to be seen if it eventually ends up in the Google Graveyard just like Android Beam before it.